The Good and the Bad of .NET Framework Programming

 Cross-platform needs.
-In case you need the app that will work across platforms .NET will be the great choice as most platforms are covered and you can reduce development effort while expanding your desktop or mobile app to other operating systems.
-On top of that, .NET can be used for such specific engineering cases as gaming (including Xbox) and AR development (including HoloLens).
+In case you need the app that will work across platforms, .NET will be a great choice as most platforms are covered and you can reduce development effort while expanding your desktop or mobile app to other operating systems.
+Also, .NET can be used for such specific engineering cases as gaming (including Xbox) and AR development (including HoloLens).

 Enterprise-scale infrastructures.
 It’s still a debatable point whether .NET is designed mostly for enterprise use.
-But Microsoft makes sure to provide the widest toolset possible to build and cross-integrate enterprise products, both internal and public ones.
+But Microsoft makes sure it provides the widest toolset possible to build and cross-integrate enterprise products, both internal and public ones.
 It also supports a robust enterprise mobility ecosystem.

 This article is a part of our “The Good and the Bad” series.
 If you are interested in web development, take a look at our blog post on the